Flocking dynamics with voter-like interactions: Consensus times

-The dynamic case scenario $v>0$ is different from the static case $v=0$, as $\tau$ exhibits a non-monotonic behavior with $\rho$.
-The mean consensus time $\tau$ is much larger than $\tau_{\mbox{ MF}}$ for low densities, but it decays to values smaller than $\tau_{\mbox{ MF}}$ as $\rho$ increases and, after reaching a minimum, increases and saturates at the MF value.
-As expected, $\tau$ becomes independent of $v$ at high densities.
-This peculiar shape is a consequence of the non-trivial interplay between particles' speed and the propagation of directions over the space.
+The peculiar shape of $\tau$ vs $\rho$ is a consequence of the non-trivial interplay between particles' speed and the propagation of directions over the space.
 We understand that the approach to consensus depends on the relation between the time scales associated to these two processes --convection and diffusion--, which vary with $\rho$ and $v$.
 Below we explore in more detail the origin of the non-monotonic behavior of $\tau$ with $\rho$.
-We first provide some scaling arguments that explain the behavior of $\tau$ with $\rho$ in the limit of small densities and large speeds, and then study the clustering dynamics at intermediate and high densities.
+We first provide some scaling arguments that explain the behavior of $\tau$ in the limit of small densities and large speeds, and then study the clustering dynamics at intermediate and high densities.